Finance

 Why the human is still essential here

-A human analyst must define the modeling intent, business assumptions, and structural standards, then rigorously audit formulas and outputs before any investment or business decision is made.
+A human analyst must define the modeling intent, business assumptions, and structural standards, then rigorously audit formulas, scenario logic, and outputs before any investment or business decision is made.

 How people use this